New LDAP & RDP Relay Vulnerabilities in NTLM

 Microsoft response Center (MSRC) response and timeline

 Microsoft acknowledged both issues.
 For the first, a CVE has been issued (CVE-2017-8563) and a fix has been released.
-For the second, Microsoft, claimed it is a “known issue” and recommend configuring network to be safe from any sort of NTLM relay.
+For the second, Microsoft claimed it is a “known issue” and recommends configuring the network to be safe from any sort of NTLM relay.

-- 2017-04-02 – Preempt makes first contact with MSRC to report about new vulnerabilities
+- 2017-04-02 – Preempt makes the first contact with MSRC to report about new vulnerabilities

 - 2017-04-06 – MSRC acknowledges our initial report